Narfinsel/Trade-Rectangle-Visualizer/README.md

    }
 }
 ```
-Everything is set up.
-Use both objects and the most recently detected reversal pattern (bullish / bearish) in your code logic for the algorithm, to determine trading outcome.

 **Step 5.** Memory clean-up, object deletion.
 This step is necesary for high-performing scripts, otherwise the left-over objects will continue to live in MT4/MT5 memory a long time, or until you close the software.
 ```MQL5
 void OnDeinit (const int reason){
    delete rectVisualizer;
 }
 ```